eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 There also is a plain [C API](../../../iceoryx_examples/icedelivery_on_c/README.md), which can be used if C++ is not an option.

-We now describe the how to use the API in iceoryx applications.
+In the following sections we describe how to use the API in iceoryx applications.
 We will omit namespaces in several places to keep the code concise.
 In most cases it can be assumed that we are using namespace ``iox::cxx``.
 We also will use ``auto`` sparingly to clearly show which types are involved, but in many cases automatic type deduction is possible and can shorten the code.